 About No. 82

 Repurposing an 1850s bungalow for a modern business centre

-No. 82 has a hidden secret that can still be found today.
-The 1920's looking bungalow actually started back in 1856 to became Woodside's 19th house.
-Signs of the original cottage can still be found from its northern blue stone walls to its internal second passage.
+No. 82 Onkaparinga Valley Road, Woodside, has a hidden secret that can still be found today.
+The 1920s looking bungalow is actually a 1856 stone cottage and Woodside's 19th residential building.
+Signs of the original cottage can still be found, from its northern blue stone walls to its internal second passage.
 At one stage, No. 82 was a three-room cottage and the home of Woodside's first school teacher and later, a manse for the St Mark's Anglican church.